-Currently available titles are listed below; a brochure designed to fit on 8.5 x 14 paper can be downloaded as a pdf.
+Currently available titles are listed below; a brochure featuring our most popular programs, and designed to fit on 8.5 x 14 paper, can be downloaded as a pdf.
 Don't see a topic about which you'd like to learn more?
-Drop us a note; Kathy has other programs on file and also is open to creating programs on other topics that may be more suited to your group's needs (additional charges apply).
+Drop us a note; Kathy is open to creating programs on other topics that may be more suited to your group's needs (additional charges apply).
 Contact Historical Perspectives to learn more about any of our titles, or to schedule a program for your library, museum, or organization.
 Want to catch one of Kathy's upcoming programs?
 Check out her calendar.

 Our Victorian ancestors had specific views on the “fairer sex”.
 They believed women were mentally & physically inferior to men, & that the only appropriate role for them was as wives & mothers.
 These attitudes also affected what doctors & women knew & believed about the female body.
 What effect did these views have on the personal lives of Victorian women?
 Learn the answer to this question & more, & discover what made Scarlett O’Hara such a “bad girl”.
 Who knows, you may find you're one, too!

 Were Victorian women really as clueless about sex when they married as we've been told?
 What did they know about pregnancy before it happened?
 What was it like for Victorian women, and how did they face childbirth knowing they could die?
 Were they really encouraged, as one Victorian author suggested, to die with a smile on their face?
 Learn the answers to these questions and others in this fascinating look at pregnancy, childbirth, and childhood in the 19th century.